 But what if you had a capital loss this year, but no gain?
 You can choose to carry back your capital loss up to three years prior, offsetting any capital gains incurred during any of these years, which could lead to a tax refund.
 To do this, you would need to fill out Form T1A (Request for Loss Carryback) on your personal income tax return.
 Alternatively, you can hang on to your capital loss from this year and use it to offset a capital gain in the future.
 There is no time limit as to how far you can carry a capital loss forward.

 Residential Property Flipping Rule

-The 2022 Federal Budget proposed a new rule that any individuals who sell residential real estate owned for less than 12 months could be subject to full taxation on the profits.
+The 2022 Federal Budget introduced a new rule that any individuals who sell residential real estate owned for less than 12 months could be subject to full taxation on the profits.
 The profits would not be eligible for either capital gains rates or the principal residence exemption, however there are several exemptions to this rule such as death, disability, employment change, etc. This new rule applies to residential properties sold after January 1, 2023.